icopy-site/awesome-cn/docs/awesome/vertx-awesome.md

 * [Autonomous Services](https://github.com/mikand13/autonomous-services) - A toolkit for creating autonomous services.
 An architecture that leverages vert.x and nannoq-tools to provide an event-based reactive architecure without centralized components, neither for communication or data, providing a theoretically linear scalability across the architecture.
 * [Apache ServiceComb Java Chassis](https://github.com/apache/servicecomb-java-chassis) - ServiceComb Java Chassis is a Software Development Kit (SDK) for rapid development of microservices in Java, providing service registration, service discovery, dynamic routing, and service management features.
 * [SmallRye Fault Tolerance](https://github.com/smallrye/smallrye-fault-tolerance) - SmallRye Fault Tolerance is an implementation of Eclipse MicroProfile Fault Tolerance with additional features not defined by the specification.
 Native support of [Vert.x](https://smallrye.io/docs/smallrye-fault-tolerance/6.2.6/integration/event-loop.html) and [Mutiny](https://smallrye.io/docs/smallrye-fault-tolerance/6.2.6/reference/asynchronous.html#async-types).
-* [GuicedEE](https://guicedee.com) - JPMS-first Java platform built on Guice and Vert.x 5 for modular, reactive, enterprise applications.
-Provides MicroProfile Config, Health, Metrics, OpenAPI, REST, persistence, and more out of the box.

 ## Game development